 Second adjustment: Post-stratification

-The last adjustment factor ensures consistency between the estimates produced by CNICS and Statistics Canada's population estimates by age and province.
+The last adjustment ensures consistency between the estimates produced by CNICS and Statistics Canada's population estimates by age and province.
 This method is called post-stratification.
-The purpose of this adjustment is to ensure that the sum of the weights match known population totals
+The purpose of this adjustment is to ensure that the sum of the weights match known population totals.

-Because of a high percentage of partial non-response for a component of the survey, two weights were calculated for CNICS.
-The first weight could be used to estimate the coverage for all vaccines while the other weight could be used to assess knowledge, attitudes and awareness of vaccines.
-Both weights were calculated using the aforementioned methodology.
+Two sets of weights were calculated for CNICS.
+The first set is used to estimate the coverage for all vaccines while the second must be used to estimate knowledge, attitudes and beliefs about vaccines for the population.
+Both sets were calculated using the aforementioned methodology.

 Revisions and seasonal adjustment

 This methodology does not apply to this survey program.

 As the data are based on a sample of persons, they are subject to sampling error.
 That is, estimates based on a sample will vary from sample to sample, and typically they will be different from the results that would have been obtained from surveying the entire population.